Dealer-related Information in Illinois

 - Section 21―2 of the Criminal Code of 1961, Criminal Trespass to Vehicles

 - The Retailers' Occupation Tax Act

-Illinois motor vehicle dealers must also have no more than two violations in one year of any of the following regulations:
+Illinois motor vehicle dealers, their partners and/or shareholders must provide statements that they have less than 3 violations in 1 year of any of the following regulations: